-Type 1 diabetes is an autoimmune condition.
-For reasons we don’t yet fully understand, your immune system, which is meant to protect you from foreign bodies, such as viruses and bacteria, mistakenly attacks and destroys the beta cells in your pancreas that produce insulin.
+For reasons we don’t yet fully understand, your immune system – which is meant to protect you from viruses and bacteria – attacks and destroys the cells in your pancreas, called beta cells, that produce insulin.

-You cannot prevent it by adopting a healthy diet, exercising regularly, or living a healthy lifestyle.
-There is currently no known cure.
-But JDRF is committed to funding research that will find the cure.
+You cannot prevent type 1 diabetes by adopting a healthy diet, exercising regularly, or living a healthy lifestyle.
+There is currently no known cure, but we are committed to funding research that will find one.